jeremytammik/RvtFader/README.md

 - Enable user to pick a source point on a floor
 - Determine the floor boundaries
 - Shoots rays from the picked point to an array of other target points covering the floor
-- Detemine the obstacles encountered by the ray, specifically wall elements
+- Determine the obstacles encountered by the ray, specifically wall elements
 - Display a 'heat map', i.e. colour gradient, representing the signal loss caused by the distance and number of walls between the source and the target points

 Summary of the steps towards achieving this: